 Click OK.
-Then, follow the steps below for the Consumption section where you will enter the energy being drawn by your load (equipment, appliances, lighting and etc.).
+Then, follow the steps below for the Consumption section where you will enter the energy being drawn by your load (equipment, appliances, lighting, etc.).

-As for this example, here is the Load Profile data being used to simulate the energy consumption of the project’s load.
+As for this example, here is the Load Profile data that we can use to simulate the energy consumption of the project’s load.
 You may create or enter any data for the monthly kWh consumption, but if you want to have the same data as the example project, you may copy the following:

 January – 55000

 February – 48000